Stay connected with me - sign up for my newsletter

 •

-The paintings with houses in them - a series named 'They Came in Peace', "They Came in Peace" can be spoken as plain fact, a question, or as a wry commentary of our interaction with the land on which we live.
+'They Came in Peace' can be spoken as plain fact, a question, or as a wry commentary of our interaction with the land on which we live.
 Imagining our most obvious legacy -our homes, our neighborhoods, our towns- as experienced from the landscape's point of view, what if the land itself could tell the tale of us, the people.
 Are we just part of the overall surrounding landscape?
 Are we an invasion, or threat?
 In this collection, our presence in the world can be imagined as a flying house moving through the landscape, as from a ghost story, or a science fiction movie.

 •

-Another series with houses untethered from the ground and drifting through landscapes is a newer series titled 'The Blue House.'
+Another series with houses untethered from the ground and drifting through landscapes is titled 'The Blue House.'
 The pieces attempt to personalize the many feelings we experience around the subject of transitioning, or pulling up roots and moving into unfamiliar places.

 view the gallery